Amazon closing, canceling, delaying fulfillment centers nationwide

 GREENSBORO, N.C.
-(WGHP) – A planned fulfillment center in Greensboro, North Carolina, is among dozens nationally that Amazon is closing, canceling or delaying, CNBC reported.
+(WGHP) – The dozens of fulfillment centers Amazon is closing, canceling or delaying means a proposed Greensboro facility may never come to fruition.

-The report listed 44 canceled or closed facilities and 25 delayed sites, based on a post by logistics consultant MVPVL International.

-According to the report, delivery stations are the most common type of facility being closed.
+CNBC reported that there would be 44 canceled or closed facilities and 25 delayed sites, based on a post by logistics consultant MVPVL International.
+That report said that delivery stations are the most common type of facility being closed.”

+Amazon said Thursday that plans for a Greensboro fulfillment center were never finalized.

 Seattle-based Amazon doubled the size of its operations during the pandemic, adding more warehouses and workers to keep up with demand from homebound consumers who felt more comfortable buying things online.
 But as the worst of the pandemic eased, it found itself with too much warehouse space and too many workers.
 In May, it announced it planned to sublease some of its warehouse space.

-Note: Editor’s note: This story has been updated to accurately reflect Amazon’s stage of planning for a fulfillment center in Greensboro, North Carolina.